Remembering Kita Harvey

-A day or two later, a bigger picture emerged.
-Two days after her murder, the Buffalo News identified the victim as a transgender woman named Tonya, or “Kita,” Harvey.
+A day or two later, a bigger picture emerged when the Buffalo News identified the victim as a transgender woman named Tonya, or “Kita,” Harvey.
 Harvey was described by a friend as a “big staple” in the LGBT community and had performed extensively in Western New York’s “ballroom” and “showgirl” scene.

 According to the Gay and Lesbian Alliance Against Defamation (GLAAD), Harvey was, at that point, the fourth transgender person to be killed in 2018.
 As of this report, GLAAD tallies nine, seven of them women of color.
 Trans advocate Arrie Moore told the Buffalo News at the time that “the hatred, the bigotry, and the aggressive attacks on trans people is almost an everyday occurrence in our lives.”

 The office of District Attorney John Flynn released a statement that week saying it acknowledged the disturbing “spike in homicides of transgender people across the country” and would be evaluating evidence as the case is investigated to weigh it as a possible hate crime.
 Last month, Flynn told The Public that the case would be “looked at potentially as a hate crime, and if it was in fact a hate crime it would be pursued aggressively.”
 He added, “I have no indication that it is a hate crime as of right now.”
 This was still the case last week when we asked Flynn’s office for an update.

 Asked whether the locations of gunshot wounds on her body might indicate the presence of a hate crime, Flynn stated that “it could potentially be,” or it could mean the perpetrator was a “bad shot.”